dm4/resume.dm4.tw/menghanlee.md

 Working Experience
 ------------------

+- ####  Second State (May.
+2019 - 2023)
+    *   Software engineer & IT & DevOps
+    *   Help [WasmEdge][] implementation
+        - A lightweight, high-performance, and extensible WebAssembly runtime.
+        - One of the fastest WebAssembly VMs on the market (based on LLVM AOT)
+        - Support some WebAssembly proposals like: WASI, Reference Types, Component Model ...
+    *   Help [SOLL][] implementation
+        - A new compiler for generating [ewasm][] files from Solidity and Yul.
+        - Compile Solidity or Yul to LLVM IR
+        - Generate ewasm or EVM bytecode
+    *   Help [ParaState][] implementation
+        - Substrate-based blockchain project
+        - A stand-alone blockchain based on [frontier][]
+        - A parachain based on [cumulus][]

+- ####  Skymizer (Sep.
+2015 - May.
+2019)
+    *   Software engineer & IT & DevOps
+    *   Help to implement [Lity][]
+        -   Grammer extension from Solidity
+        -   Rule engine
+        -   Ethereum Native Interface (ENI)

 - ####  Yahoo!
 Taiwan (Mar.
 2014 - Jul.
 2015)
     *   E-commerce (EC) software engineer
     *   Trust & Safety team